Training A Puppy To 'Leave It'!

 Training a puppy not to pick up something that you don't want him to put in his mouth, (such as a rotting rabbit carcass) is essential.
 You'll find all you need here to teach your Cocker Spaniel to 'Leave It'! and walk on by.

-7 Easy Steps To Teaching Your Puppy To 'Leave It!'
+7 Easy Steps To Training Your Puppy To 'Leave It!'

 Training a puppy to 'Leave It' on command is probably one of the most

-important dog training exercises you'll ever teach him, and you'll be
+important things you'll ever teach your pet.
+I think you'll be

 surprised at how often you use it!

 There are many situations inside your home where you might want to use this command.
 For example, your puppy is about to chew on an electrical cord, (yikes!) or you catch him making his way towards your best pair of shoes or your favourite handbag.

 Outdoors, the command may be used to stop your puppy from approaching a young child, an injured bird, or drinking from a dirty puddle, eating spoiled and rotten food from rubbish

 bins, or eating poisonous plants.
 The list is almost endless!

 The 'Leave It'! command will stop him in his tracks.
 Your pup will learn that he's not to sniff, pick up, or bite what's currently caught his interest.